Teaching & advising

 Mentoring & Student Outcomes

 Five completed PhD advisees (co-advised with Drs.
-Ibrahim, Love, Kosorok) with 100% placement at leading institutions.
+Ibrahim, Love, Kosorok).

 Academic Positions